shilwantk/til/python/First.md

 # Named Slices

-While using slices is well known - naming a slice is lesser known feature.

 The slice function takes 3 parameters - start, stop and step. `[start:stop:step]`.

 - `start` (optional) - Starting integer where the slicing of the object starts.
 Default to `None` if missing.